-The property is located at Section 23, Township 1N, and Range 71W, Pine Brook Hills, Boulder County.
+The property is located at Section 34, Township 2N, and Range 71W, Boulder Heights, Boulder County.
 The fire protection district is the Boulder Mountain Fire Protection District (303-440-0235).
-There is 1 existing structure which has a total of 5,679 square feet on the site.
-A new addition to the house and deck is being proposed.
-The lot is 1.75 acres in size and has a steep ~25-30% percent slope with a southwest aspect.
-The site is at 6,000 feet in elevation and located on a mid-slope which is relatively dry.
-The main road to the east of the residence creates a small natural barrier that may help stop or slow the spread of a surface/crown fire on the site.
+There are 2 existing structures on the site.
+There is a 552 square foot detached garage on the site.
+There will be a new 2nd floor addition built on to the existing structure.
+The lot is 5.44 acres in size and has a ~2-15% percent slope with an eastern aspect.
+The residence is at 7,650 feet in elevation, and will have a total of 7,032 square feet.
+The building site is in a valley and it is a relatively dry site.
+The main road to the north and west of the residence and a fairly open meadow to the east create small natural barriers that may help stop or slow the spread of a surface/crown fire on the site.